Act of 18 June 1965 no. 4

 For parking other than conditional parking, the King can in regulations issue rules on the removal and storage of a motor vehicle that has been placed illegally on private land when the location is a danger or a significant inconvenience.

-1The Norwegian Parking Complaints Board, cf. regulation 18 March 2016 no. 260.
+1The Norwegian Parking Complaints Board, cf. Regulation of 18 March 2016 no. 260.

-The police can regulate the traffic as the conditions in each individual case require, and can also deviate from what is established in or pursuant to §§ 4, 5, 6, 7 and 8.
+The police can regulate the traffic as the conditions in each individual case require, and can also deviate from what is established in or pursuant to Section 4, 5, 6, 7 and 8.
 The police can also, as part of traffic regulation, completely or partially block a stretch of road for a shorter period of time.

 Everyone is obliged to comply immediately with the orders and prohibitions on regulation of traffic that the police give orally, or by signs, signs, signals or in any other way.

 The driver of a vehicle must immediately stop for a check when required by the police or the Norwegian Public Roads Administration.
-The driver is obliged to present documents that are required to be carried while driving, and to immediately comply with orders issued pursuant to this Act.
+The driver is obliged to produce documents that are required to be carried while driving, and to immediately comply with orders issued pursuant to this Act.

 The Ministry can give other public officials the authority to carry out inspections and issue orders as mentioned in the first paragraph.1

-The King issues rules on the right to deviate from what is stipulated in or in accordance with §§ 4, 5, 6, 7, 8 and 9 for drivers of emergency vehicles, drivers of vehicles in police service and drivers of road-working machines or other vehicles used for work on or by the road.
+The King issues rules on the right to deviate from what is stipulated in or in accordance with Section 4, 5, 6, 7, 8 and 9 for drivers of emergency vehicles, drivers of vehicles in police service and drivers of road-working machines or other vehicles used for work on or by the road.
 The same applies to drivers of vehicles in the Norwegian Public Roads Administration's service and public parking control service.

 Anyone who, with or without fault, is involved in a traffic accident must immediately stop and help injured persons and animals, and otherwise participate in the measures that give rise to the accident.
 This duty also has, if necessary, others who are nearby or who are present.